kuzudb/kuzu-docs/blog/2024-01-llms-graphs-part-2/index.md

 say {$e_1$, $e_2$, ..., $e_m$}, that are mentioned in $C_1, C_2, ..., C_k$.
 Then, we can optionally explore the neighborhood of these entities to extract other entities, say {$e_1$, ..., $e_m$, $e_{m+1}$, ..., $e_n$}, where $e_{m+1}$ to $e_n$
 are the new entitites extracted.
 Then, we further find other chunks that mention these entities.
+In the figure above I'm simulating this by having a third red box that was not retrieved in the standard RAG-U figure.
 Now through another ranking, we can obtain another top-k chunks amongst this new set of chunks and put them into the prompt.

 This vision is interesting and several prior papers also hint at similar related use of